vaadin/framework/CONTRIBUTING.md

 # Respond to review comments

-Your patch will almost certainly get comments from reviewers on ways in which the patch can be improved.
+Your pull request will almost certainly get comments from reviewers on ways in which the patch can be improved.
 You must respond to those comments; ignoring reviewers is a good way to get ignored in return.
 Review comments or questions that do not lead to a code change should almost certainly bring about a comment or changelog entry so that the next reviewer better understands what is going on.

 Be sure to tell the reviewers what changes you are making.
 Respond politely to comments and address the problems they have pointed out.